Did you know that around 15% of remote workers perform house chores during online meetings. (Source~ Zippia)

 Don’t follow the “all work and no play” rule

 Make sure that, alongside your regular discussions, you have some fun topics for team meetings at work.
 This can be a great way to break the ice and build relationships between team members.
-These activities can be anything from virtual escape rooms to in-person team-building exercises, trivia games, and more.
+These activities can be anything from virtual escape rooms to in-person team-building exercises, trivia games, team travel and more.
 The idea is to create a fun and relaxed atmosphere where team members can bond and get to know each other better.

 Start with a Positive Note

 All effective team meetings start with a positive note.
 How you start a meeting says a lot about the tone of the entire meeting.
 It gives a gist of how it is going to look like.

 Begin by acknowledging team members’ accomplishments, congratulating them on a job well done, and thanking them for their hard work.
 These are some ideas of team meetings that can help with a positive start and will build morale engagement during the meeting.

 Similar to starting on a positive note, ending the meeting on a high note is equally important.